 Create a Support System

 You will likely have a host of visitors at your home for the days and weeks following the loss of your loved one.
 Turn these mourners into your support system.
 You will need a strong support system to make it through the most difficult days.
-The support system can listen to you, answer your questions, help you sort through your loved one’s belongings and much more.
+The support system can listen to you, answer your questions, help you sort through your loved one’s belongings, and much more.
 There’s no reason for you to grieve alone.
 Accept help from others and don’t be afraid to lean on others.

 The death of your loved one likely involved negligence.
-Try to find answers.
+Try to find the answers.
 Answers could help you with the grieving process.
 You and your family are owed answers when it comes to negligence.
 You will want a wrongful death attorney to help find answers, especially if the death was suspicious or if the person who passed away was the breadwinner for the family.

 Attend Therapy Sessions

-Aside from building a support group you should also attend therapy sessions.
+Aside from building a support group, you should also attend therapy sessions.
 This should be done individually and with family members.
 Talking to an experienced therapist will help you with the grieving process and guide you through your most difficult days and challenges.

 When you lose a loved one due to the negligent actions of another you will likely be at a loss for what happened.
 Contact our Los Angeles wrongful death attorney at 310-997-0904 to schedule a consultation to discuss your situation and find out if you can make a claim.